 which means as far as your eyes can see, inspired by the richness of Indonesian culture, food, nature and many other things.
 Our line of materials range from cotton, linen and Tencel.

-We are also using recycled textiles made from pre-consumption waste that are processed into new materials, pushing towards circularity and protecting ancient and endangered forests.
+We are also using recycled textiles made from pre and post consumer waste that are processed into new materials, pushing towards circularity and protecting ancient and endangered forests.
 We do not use leather or fur in our products to protect the animals.

 We are not perfect and we are still learning but we try to be as responsible as we can.